Envy-freeness: Special cases

 The notion of envy-freeness was introduced by George Gamow and Marvin Stern in 1958.
-They asked whether it is always possible to divide a cake (a heterogeneous resource) among n children with different tastes, such that no child envies another one.
-For n=2 children this can be done by the Divide and choose algorithm, but for n>2 the problem is much harder.
-See envy-free cake-cutting.
+They asked whether it is always possible to divide the brandy (a heterogeneous resource) among 3 people, such that everyone gets their fair share, which is at least one-third.
+The difficulty arises from the fact that each person, when brandy has been divided, has their own opinion on which glass has the most brandy.
+For n=2 this can be done by the Divide and choose algorithm, but for n=3 the problem has been stated as unsolvable.
+In later works, this problem has been usually formulated as the envy-free cake-cutting, where the cake is divided among children with different tastes.

 In cake-cutting, EF means that each child believes that their share is at least as large as any other share; in the chore division, EF means that each agent believes their share is at least as small as any other share (the crucial issue in both cases is that no agent would wish to swap their share with any other agent).
 See chore division.

 Envy-freeness was introduced to the economics problem of resource allocation by Duncan Foley in 1967.
 In this problem, rather than a single heterogeneous resource, there are several homogeneous resources.
 Envy-freeness by its own is easy to attain by just giving each person 1/n of each resource.
 The challenge, from an economic perspective, is to combine it with Pareto-efficiency.
 The challenge was first defined by David Schmeidler and Menahem Yaari.
 See Efficient envy-free division.

 When the resources to divide are discrete (indivisible), envy-freeness might be unattainable even when there is one resource and two people.
 There are various ways to cope with this problem: